aguestuser/js-graph/README.md

 ## Testing

 Every module has unit tests.
 While some modules have cross-dependencies on one another, for expediency's sake, I didn't bother mocking any modules accept for those of the `route` service.
-Unit tests for the `route` service test only that it delegates to the appropriate sub-modules, while its correctness is tested in functional tests.
+Unit tests for the `route` service test only that it delegates to the appropriate sub-mfodules, while its correctness is tested in functional tests.